igorzamyslov/steam_screenshot_guessing_game/backend/README.md

 The backend contains the following services:

-- `alembic` - migration of the database
+- `database_migration` - migration of the database
 - `database_handler` - populating database with steam apps
 - `web` - web-service to provide frontend with applications